MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdocument-documentname-vb.md

-﻿---
+---
-Description: 'The DocumentName property is a null-terminated string that contains the user-friendly name to display for the fax document.
-The value is for display purposes only.' ms.assetid: '5f9f0f98-3b19-49e0-97d1-ec5be29cfdf9'
+Description: The DocumentName property is a null-terminated string that contains the user-friendly name to display for the fax document.
+The value is for display purposes only. ms.assetid: 5f9f0f98-3b19-49e0-97d1-ec5be29cfdf9
-title: 'FaxDocument.DocumentName property'
+title: FaxDocument.DocumentName property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDocument.DocumentName property